GibbonEdu/docs/development/gibbon-road-map.md

 ::: timeline In Progress
 - **Front-end Framework**: replacing jQuery with a modern front-end framework.
-- **Timetable Visual Refresh**: updating the UI and rendering system for the timetable, with added flexibility for layers and custom modules.
 - **Admissions Module**: continued development to add more reporting and statistics, and the ability to handle pre-application and post-application forms.
 - **Library Module**: continued development to improve the bookshelf view for a larger range of library items.
 - **Data Audit and Logging**: track changes to important records to see who modified them and when.